bobajeff/webgpu_fundamentals_c/README.md

 Also, at this time I have not verified if my results match the guides since none of my browsers support webgpu on my hardware yet.
 I would not be surprised if at least a few of them are off somehow.

 ## works on my machine...
-The code has been tested on Linux Mint 21.1 with this binary release of [wgpu](https://github.com/gfx-rs/wgpu-native/releases/tag/v0.17.0.2) with this revision of [glfw](https://github.com/glfw/glfw/tree/3eaf1255b29fdf5c2895856c7be7d7185ef2b241) with this revision of [cglm](https://github.com/recp/cglm/tree/509078817c1917867fde87ab9c3ade6ae12a4f48) and this build for [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases/tag/autobuild-2023-07-31-12-50) (only one example uses it if present).
+The code has been tested on Linux Mint 21.1 and Kubuntu 23.04 with this binary release of [wgpu](https://github.com/gfx-rs/wgpu-native/releases/tag/v0.17.0.2) with this revision of [glfw](https://github.com/glfw/glfw/tree/3eaf1255b29fdf5c2895856c7be7d7185ef2b241) with this revision of [cglm](https://github.com/recp/cglm/tree/509078817c1917867fde87ab9c3ade6ae12a4f48) and kubuntu's build of [ffmpeg](https://launchpad.net/ubuntu/+source/ffmpeg/7:5.1.2-3ubuntu1) (only one example uses it if present).
 I hope it works on other machines though 😁.

 ## building
 ### get the source